-Publications booklet 2022: helping to ensure ReCER research outcomes reach practitioners, planners and policymakers.
+Publications booklet 2022: helping ReCER research outcomes reach practitioners, planners and policymakers.

 ReCER’s research informs the conservation and restoration of resilient ecosystems.
 One of the tools we are using to help our research reach practitioners, planners and policy-makers is to produce an annual booklet containing abstracts of all our publications.
 The 2022 publications booklet can be downloaded here.